AdobeDocs/experience-manager-65.en/help/sites-administering/saml-2-0-authenticationhandler.md

 ## Configure a Logger for SAML {#configure-a-logger-for-saml}

-You can set up a Logger in order to debug any issues that might arise from misconfiguring SAML.
+You can set up a Logger to debug any issues that might arise from misconfiguring SAML.
 You can do this by:

 1. Going to the Web Console, at *http://localhost:4502/system/console/configMgr*
 1. Search for and click on the entry called **Apache Sling Logging Logger Configuration**